 PGR students submitting an expense claim against the School-IGS budget (budget holder - Lindsey Fox) must follow the offline process as described here:

-Some PGR students are offered a scholarship called an "Informatics Global PhD Scholarship", which comes with an annual RSTG fund of £2000 PA (for 3 years).
-This funding can be used to support the purchasing of specialist equipment required for delivering research and/or conference attendance.
+RTSG funding can be used (for example) to support the purchasing of specialist equipment required for delivering research and/or conference attendance.

-IGPS students need to seek pre-approval of this funding via submission of the Apply Now form (below).
-The form/request will go to the IGS Manager (as budget holder of IGS funds) and the request will be considered and (hopefully) approved.
-Approval will be communicated to the student via email and once this approval is given, spending of the funds can occur.
+Students wishing to spend their RTSG funding need to seek pre-approval of the spend via submission of the Apply Now form (below).
+The form/request will go to the IGS Manager (or other relevant budget holder) and the request will be considered and (hopefully) approved.
+Approval will be communicated to the student via email and once this approval is given, spending of the approved funds can occur.

 Conference registrations - It is usually easiest for conference registration to be purchased as a personal expense and then claim that back via an expense claim.
 However, personal costs that would put a student in a position of potential hardship whilst waiting for expense reimbursement should not be incurred.